Why isn't CloudFront serving my domain name over HTTPS?

 To resolve problems with accessing your domain name over HTTPS, check the following:

 - Your SSL certificate's domain name must be added as an alternate domain name (CNAME) in your CloudFront distribution's settings.
-For more information, see Adding and Moving Alternate Domain Names (CNAMEs).
+For more information, see Using custom URLs for files by adding alternate domain names (CNAMEs).

 - The domain name of the SSL certificate must be consistent with the domain name associated with the CloudFront distribution.
 For example, if you issue an SSL certificate for *.example.com, then the CloudFront distribution will support domain names such as abc.example.com or 123.example.com.
 However, an SSL certificate for *.example.com won't support domain names such as abc.123.example.com.
 To use abc.123.example.com as a domain name, you need an SSL certificate for either *.123.example.com or abc.123.example.com.